 Like many of Dancenorth’s productions, Wayfinder is a refreshing addition to Melbourne’s contemporary dance landscape – playful without losing its power and energising without being overwhelming.
-It showcases the creative talent of Amber Haines and Kyle Page, seamlessly fused with music from Hiatus Kaiyote, lighting design from Niklas Pajatni, sound design from Robert Larsen and Nicholas Roux, and visuals from Hiromi Tango.
+Under the Direction of Amber Haines and Kyle Page, the work showcases music from Hiatus Kaiyote, sound art and design from Byron J. Scullin, lighting design from Niklas Pajanti, sound sculpture design from Robert Larsen and Nicholas Roux, and visual design from Hiromi Tango.

 Tango continues her use of colour seen through Rainbow Dream Moon Rainbow (Dark Mofo, 2022) and Wheel (Science Gallery Melbourne) to uplift and bring people together in Wayfinder – with striking impact.